 If you do not see the chord appear, you may need to zoom in because the new chord is too close to the next one.

 At the top of the Chord Chooser you'll find a list of chords that are sorted by how likely they are to appear at this location in the song.
 In many cases where Capo mis-identifies a chord, the correct chord is often found in this list.
-You can quickly select one of these chords by tapping on your preferred result.
+You can quickly select one of these chords by clicking on your preferred result.

 Here you can type simple strings such as bbadd9, or f#7(#5)—allowing you to enter more exotic chords that Capo is unable to detect automatically.
-Once found, just tap the chord in the list that you want to replace the detected chord with.
+Once found, just click the chord in the list that you want to replace the detected chord with.

 Voicings / Shapes